The Daily Pennsylvanian is a student-run nonprofit.

 Credit: Weining Ding Sophomore guard Sam Brown chases Villanova's guard Tyler Perkins on Nov.
 19.

-Penn’s offense was led by junior guard/forward Michael Zanoni, who led the team with nine points, as well as senior forward/center Nick Spinoso, who was back in the starting lineup after coming off the bench for the first time February 2023 against St. Joe’s.
+Penn’s offense was led by junior guard/forward Michael Zanoni, who led the team with nine points, as well as senior forward/center Nick Spinoso, who was back in the starting lineup after coming off the bench for the first time February 2023 against Saint Joseph’s.
 Spinoso made an impact as both a scorer and a facilitator, finding Walter for an open wing three to tie the game at 26.

-But from there, the Quakers scoring screeched to a halt.
+But from there, the Quakers’ scoring screeched to a halt.
 Walter’s three, which came with roughly nine minutes left in the first half, proved to be Penn’s final points of the period, with the Wildcats opening a 17-0 run into the halftime break.

 “I thought they were open,” Donahue said of Penn’s shot selection during the slump.
 “I think it’s this lack of confidence and this tension and this anxiety of what’s going on, and that’s leaking into both sides of the ball.”